2023 Stewardship Report

 The belief in our ability to push for better outcomes by engaging with the companies we own has been a driving force behind the development and application of the Pzena Opportunity List.
 The Opportunity List seeks to systematically identify opportunities in our portfolio where material ESG issues exist and engagement could have a positive impact.
 If we choose to add a company to the Opportunity List, it means there is significant room for improvement on material ESG considerations.

-Once a company is placed on the Opportunity List, we create an engagement plan with specific objectives and milestones to track progress.
+Once a company is placed on the Opportunity List, we create an engagement plan with specific objectives to track progress.
 In practice, progress against the engagement plan will not manifest all at once, but will appear in incremental steps over the investment time horizon.
-If we see a company is trending off-track, we have several options to escalate engagement.
+If we see a company is trending off-track, we have several options to escalate engagement, as laid out above.
 Persistent failures to address our concerns could lead to our reevaluation of the investment thesis and potential divestment.

 Opportunity List Engagement Examples